 A Nobel prize winner will be among scientists attending an international seminar in London this summer to discuss the latest groundbreaking research into the properties of water.

-Leading researchers from Europe and the US will be exploring “New Horizons in Water Science – the evidence for homeopathy” at the Royal Society of Medicine in London on Saturday 14 July 2018.
+Leading researchers from Europe and the US will be exploring “New Horizons in Water Science – the evidence for homeopathy” at No 1, Wimpole Street home of the Royal Society of Medicine, in London on Saturday 14 July 2018.
 The seminar is open to the public and tickets cost £95.